pwcazenave/PyFVCOM/README.md

 Optionally:

-* ipython, version 0.10.2.
-This makes for a good development environment, particularly when invocated with the -pylab argument, which automatically imports matplotlib.pylab and numpy.
+* iPython, version 0.10.2.
+This makes for a good development environment, particularly when invoked with the -pylab argument, which automatically imports matplotlib.pylab and numpy.

 Provides